den-materials/express/readme.md

 ## Setup Express

+> Challenge: initialize a new project and use npm to require `express` in it.
+Follow the best practices listed above so you could easily share the project with another developer.

 To review:

 1. `mkdir first-express-app`
 2. `cd first-express-app`
 3. `npm init -y`
 4. `npm install express --save`
+5. `touch .gitignore` and put node_modules inside

 Now let's make our server:

-5. `touch server.js` in first-express-app directory
+6. `touch server.js` in first-express-app directory

 **server.js**